 As well as a humidifier, you’ll need a humidity gauge.
 These can tell you how humid the enclosure is without you having to guess.

-While people are good at gauging temperature, we aren’t so good at assessing humidity.
+While people are good at gauging temperature, people aren’t so good at assessing humidity.
 And considering that none of these humidifiers automatically check the humidity for you, you need a purpose-built gauge.

 Exo Terra Digital Hygrometer

-There are many available, but arguably the best is this Exo Terra digital hygrometer (hygrometer means humidity gauge).
+There are many available, but arguably the best is this Exo Terra digital hygrometer, which is available on Amazon.
 It comes with a screen, and attached to it is a tiny gauge with a suction cup.
 This suction cup sticks to the wall of the enclosure.

 The screen tells you the humidity in percentage in big, block numbers—easy to understand.
 Now you can see whether it’s too humid or not humid enough.